tundish/blathnaid/blathnaid/tale/chapters.rst

 [NARRATOR]_

     And so for three more days they travel.
-Jack can tell Morten is getting tired, and tries not to ride him He leads him for miles at a time by the bridle.
+Jack can tell Morten is getting tired, and tries not to ride him.
+    He leads him for miles at a time by the bridle.
 He pats his horse's flank, and worries about how skinny his ribs are becoming.